 Curtsy lunges target the glutes more than anything else, but they also require you to pay a lot of attention to your front knee and stabilizing it.

-Loading up with a barbell is an awesome way to really hit the glutes and challenge stability given you need to step back slightly sideways to hit them properly.
+Loading up with a barbell is an awesome way to really hit the glutes and challenge stability given you need to step back slightly sideways to hit them properly (check them out)